NativeScript/docs/content/guide/ui/navigation.md

 ### Getting a Frame instance

-The following are some of the ways in which to obtain an instance of the Frame class:
+The following are the ways in which to obtain an instance of the Frame class:

-- `Frame.topmost()` returns the top Frame in the frames stack.
+- Calling the static [topmost](#topmost) method on the Frame class.

 ```ts
 const frame: Frame = Frame.topmost();
 ```
-- `page.frame` via the `frame` property of a [Page](/ui/page) instance.
+- Via the `frame` property of a [Page](/ui/page) instance.

-For example, you can get the current Frame instance from a `tap` event data:
+For example, you can get the current Frame instance from a `tap` event's data as follows:

 ```ts
 onFlickTap(args: EventData): void {